mathesar-foundation/mathesar-wiki/docs/team/worklogs/kriti.md

 ## TODO

 ### Active
+- Call with Sean
+- Call with SJ
+- Call with potential new payroll provider
 - Read new by-law templates
 - Some funding related follow ups
 - Figure out some more legal stuff